-The Anti-Violence Project’s Open House will run from 6:30 to 8:00 pm on Monday, December 7th, 2020, online via Zoom.
+Please join us for the Anti-Violence Project’s Open House will run from 6:30 to 8:00 pm on Monday, February 2, 2021, online via Zoom.
 The event will include a brief overview of AVP’s 25+ year history and presentations by staff on our activities this year, followed by a facilitated “conversation café” in which attendees can discuss and provide their own thoughts and suggestions on several topics related to AVP’s work.

 Who is this for?